tiprankstipranks

 International expansion of our business exposes us to business, regulatory, labor, political, operational, financial, liability, compliance, payment collection, and economic risks associated with doing business outside of the U.S.

-While we do not offer our Cologuard test outside of the U.S., we currently commercialize or plan to commercialize our Oncotype DX tests through employees in Canada, Japan, and a number of European countries, as well as through exclusive distribution agreements.
+While we do not offer our Cologuard and Cologuard Plus tests outside of the U.S., we currently commercialize or plan to commercialize our precision oncology tests through employees in Canada, Japan, and a number of European countries, as well as through exclusive distribution agreements.
 We have provided our Oncotype tests in approximately 120 countries.
 Our business strategy incorporates continued international expansion, which includes growing our direct sales and healthcare provider outreach and education capabilities outside of the U.S. and developing our relationships with payers and distributors in foreign markets.
-Doing business internationally involves a number of risks, including: - difficulties in complying with multiple, conflicting, and changing laws and regulations, such as tax laws, export and import restrictions, employment laws, privacy and data protection laws, regulatory requirements and other governmental approvals, permits and licenses, including the changing regulation in Europe with regard to medical device and in vitro diagnostic regulations;- significant competition from local and regional product offerings and the fact that products designed for U.S. markets may not be preferred by foreign authorities, payers, medical providers and patients;- restrictions or prohibitions of transmitting personal data, including patient data, from foreign jurisdictions to our centralized laboratories in the U.S.;- difficulties in staffing and managing foreign operations;- difficulties in managing distributor relationships;- complexities associated with managing multiple payer reimbursement regimes, public payers, or patient self-pay systems;- logistics and regulations associated with shipping tissue samples, performing tests locally or complying with local regulations concerning the analysis of tissue, including infrastructure conditions and transportation delays;- limits in our ability to access or penetrate international markets if we are not able to process tests locally;- lack of intellectual property protection in certain markets;- financial risks, such as longer payment cycles, difficulty collecting accounts receivable, lower margins resulting from smaller scale foreign operations, the impact of local and regional financial crises on demand and payment for our tests, and exposure to foreign currency exchange rate fluctuations;- natural disasters, political and economic instability, including wars, strikes, terrorism, and political unrest, outbreak of disease, boycotts, curtailment of trade, and other business restrictions;- staffing difficulties, funding restrictions, and other difficulties facing medical institutions and payers;- regulatory and compliance risks that relate to maintaining accurate information and control over the activities of our sales force and distributors that may fall within the purview of the FCPA, its books and records provisions or its anti-bribery provisions, or similar anti-bribery or anti-corruption laws or regulations, such as the U.K. Anti-bribery Act and the U.K. Criminal Finances Act; and - complexity of compliance with local standard contractual requirements to access public customers and payers.
+Doing business internationally involves a number of risks, including: - difficulties in complying with multiple, conflicting, and changing laws, regulations, and policies, such as tax laws, trade policies, export and import restrictions, tariffs, employment laws, privacy and data protection laws, regulatory requirements and other governmental approvals, permits, and licenses, including the changing regulation in Europe with regard to medical device and in vitro diagnostic regulations;- significant competition from local and regional product offerings and the fact that products designed for U.S. markets may not be preferred by foreign authorities, payers, medical providers, and patients;- restrictions or prohibitions of transmitting personal data, including patient data, from foreign jurisdictions to our centralized laboratories in the U.S.;- difficulties in staffing and managing foreign operations;- difficulties in managing distributor relationships;- complexities associated with managing multiple payer reimbursement regimes, public payers, or patient self-pay systems;- logistics and regulations associated with shipping tissue samples, performing tests locally or complying with local regulations concerning the analysis of tissue, including infrastructure conditions and transportation delays;- financial risks, such as longer payment cycles, difficulty collecting accounts receivable, lower margins resulting from smaller scale foreign operations, and exposure to foreign currency exchange rate fluctuations;- regulatory and compliance risks that relate to maintaining accurate information and control over the activities of our sales force and distributors that may fall within the purview of the FCPA, its books and records provisions or its anti-bribery provisions, or similar anti-bribery or anti-corruption laws or regulations, such as the United Kingdom ("U.K.") Anti-bribery Act and the U.K. Criminal Finances Act; and - complexity of compliance with local standard contractual requirements to access public customers and payers.
 Any of these factors could significantly harm our current international operations or future international expansion and, consequently, our financial condition and results of operations.

 Natural and Human Disruptions - Risk 1